-Please note that as part of the revised ACT Humanitarian Mechanism, pledges/contributions are encouraged to be made through the consolidated budget of the forum, and allocations will be made based on agreed criteria of the forum.
-Budget targets per member can be found in the "Summary Table" Annex, and detailed budgets per member are available upon request from the ACT Secretariat.
-For pledges/contributions, a monthly update will be provided by the ACT Secretariat staff and is also available upon request.
+Please note that as part of the revised ACT Humanitarian Mechanism, pledges/contributions are encouraged to be made through the consolidated budget of the country forum, and allocations will be made based on agreed criteria of the forum.
+For any possible earmarking, budget targets per member can be found in the "Summary Table" Annex, and detailed budgets per member are available upon request from the ACT Secretariat.
+Updates on funding levels are available through this link 100 Appeals reports, which provides a monthly update for an overview of existing pledges/contributions and associated earmarking for the appeal.